oracle/oci-ansible-modules/docs/modules/oci_swift_password_facts_module.rst

 Synopsis
 --------
 - This module retrieves details of swift passwords of a specified user.
+T This module is deprecated.
+Please use :ref:`oci_auth_token_facts <oci_auth_token_facts_module>` instead.
+This module may be removed in a future release.
 The returned object contains the swift password's OCID, but not the password itself.
 The actual password is returned only upon creation of a swift password using the :ref:`oci_swift_password <oci_swift_password_module>` module.